MatasBudriunas/code-analyzer/README.md

 ## Important note

 The models can be adjusted and changed as per your needs.
-To find a pre-model that suits you best check out hugging face model library: https://huggingface.co/models .
+To find a pre-trained model that suits you best check out hugging face model library: https://huggingface.co/models .
 Alternativelly You can fine-tune a pre-trained model yourself: https://huggingface.co/docs/transformers/training